lectron/creative-survival/README.md

-# lectron-creative
+# creative-survival
-Lectron Creative plugin for Minecraft server - fork of LimitCreative Reloaded
+A Minecraft server plugin that balance Creative mode in a Survival Multiplayer Serverfor - fork of LimitCreative Reloaded